open-mv-sandbox/daicon/README.md

 ## Why Daicon

 Daicon is designed to be written to and read from atomically across caches, such as CDNs.
-Direct indexing before compression allows you to fetch just the data you need using HTTP range requests, all at once!
+Direct indexing before compression allows you to fetch just the data you need using HTTP Range Requests, all at once!
 This lets you use existing well supported CDN infrastructure to serve just the data you need efficiently.